 Students may request to earn up to 50 hours toward practicum in the semester preceding, to meet onboarding or training requirements that cannot be completed during the enrolled semester without negatively impacting the semester completion timeline.
 This is a request that must be approved or denied by the Field Liaison.
 In these situations, students may not engage in direct service to clients.

-9. APPROVAL OF FIELD EDUCATION AGENCIES AND FIELD INSTRUCTORS carefully assesses all potential placement settings.
-Specific criteria for selecting field placement agencies include the following:
+9. APPROVAL OF FIELD EDUCATION AGENCIES AND FIELD INSTRUCTORS

 9.1 Agency Approval Criteria: